-- 1. Files and event channels, which provide the immediate interface between ECS and the Interrupt System.
+- 1. Files and event channels, which provide the immediate interface between the ECS System and the Interrupt System.
 They are seen by user level processes and appear just like ordinary files and event channels, except that they are stationary in ECS. - 2.
 Pseudo-processes, which are used by the Interrupt System to simulate processes for hanging on event channels.
-(They are also used as a convenient storage place for information not neing used.)
-Pseudo-processes are transparent to user level processes.
+(They are also used as a convient storage place for information not being used.)
+Pseudo-processes are seen by user level processes only in that events are taken from, and placed on, event channels by something unknown.